odubno/gauss-naive-bayes/README.md

 ## Train

-Using the grouped classes, calculate the (mean, standard deviation) combination for each feature.
 This is where we learn from the train set, by claculating the mean and the standard deviation.

+Using the grouped classes, calculate the (mean, standard deviation) combination for each feature of each class.

-The calculations later will use the (mean, standard deviation) of each feature to calculate probabilities.
+The calculations will later use the (mean, standard deviation) of each feature to calculate class likelihoods.

 <details>
   <summary>Click to expand train().</summary>